IVSoftware/transparent-button-00/README.md

 This edited `TransparentButton` improves on my previous answer and no longer overrides to `OnPaint`.
-It requires _no_ custom drawing.
-Instead, it uses `Graphics.CopyFromScreen` to make a screenshot of the rectangle that is behind it and sets its `Button.BackgroundImage` to the snipped image.
+It requires no custom drawing.
+Instead, it uses `Graphics.CopyFromScreen` to make a screenshot of the rectangle that is behind it and sets its own `Button.BackgroundImage` to the snipped bitmap.
 This way it's effectively camouflaged and appears transparent while still drawing as a Standard styled button.

 [![runtime][1]][1]